Harvard University, Near Eastern Languages and Civilizations

 |Location:||Massachusetts, United States|

-The appointment is expected to begin on July 1, 2019.
-The professor will teach and advise at the undergraduate and graduate levels.
+The appointment is expected to begin on July 1st, 2022.

-Basic Qualifications: Candidates are required to have a doctorate or the equivalent.
+Candidates are required to have a completed doctorate by December 15, 2021.

-Additional Qualifications: Demonstrated excellence in teaching and research is desired.
-Candidates should evince intellectual leadership of, and high impact on, the field, and should show potential for significant contributions to the department, University, and wider scholarly community in the future.
+Demonstrated strong commitment to teaching, advising, and research is desired.
+Candidates should also evince intellectual leadership and impact on the field and potential for significant contributions to the department, University, and wider scholarly community.

 2. Curriculum Vitae